Peterpiotr/siguren-documentation/docs/source/glossary.rst

       The hard stop that limits the outward translation.
 The outward hard stop position is detected by a sensor.

    Reversibility
-      The friction MotoSuiveur is mechanically reversible, which means that is can indifferently be mounted in one orientation or the other and can absorb a fall according both mountings.
+      The friction MotoSuiveur® is mechanically reversible, which means that is can indifferently be mounted in one orientation or the other and can absorb a fall according both mountings.
-      When delivered with its control cabinet, the MotoSuiveur must either be mounted according to the logics of the cabinet which cannot know how the MotoSuiveur is oriented.
+      When delivered with its control cabinet, the MotoSuiveur® must either be mounted according to the logics of the cabinet which cannot know how the MotoSuiveur® is oriented.

    Friction absorber
       The friction absorber is a device fitted inside the wheel used to absorb and dissipate the energy of a sudden fall before the screw does its blocking job.